 - Detailed summaries of all recalculations can be found in the Informative Inventory Report and the National Inventory Report.

-Ricardo Energy and Environment maintains the National Atmospheric Emissions Inventory (NAEI) on behalf of the Department for Business, Energy and Industrial Strategy (BEIS) and supplies emissions estimates that are partly calculated from fuel consumption and emissions factors corresponding to emission source.
+Ricardo Energy and Environment maintains the National Atmospheric Emissions Inventory (NAEI) on behalf of the Department for Energy Security and Net Zero (DESNZ), formerly known as the Department for Business, Energy and Industrial Strategy (BEIS), and supplies emissions estimates that are partly calculated from fuel consumption and emissions factors corresponding to emission source.
 This fuel consumption forms the basis for the energy accounts, and there is a strong link between the energy and emissions accounts.

 The NAEI data are used to identify the main processes and industries responsible for energy consumption leading to atmospheric emissions.
 These are then allocated to individual industries using information from a variety of sources.
 For example, diesel consumption by heavy goods vehicles is allocated to industries using vehicle mileage information from the Department for Transport.

 While the Digest of UK Energy Statistics (DUKES) is a key source of energy data, the classification of industrial sectors used in environmental accounts differs from that used in DUKES.
 In particular, the transport sector in the accounts is defined to include only enterprises that provide transport services to other consumers (for example, public transport operators and freight haulage companies).
 The energy consumed by households’ use of private cars is allocated to the domestic sector.
-The allocation of energy use to particular industries is primarily based on DUKES data.
-However, for certain industries more detailed estimates are used as published by BEIS in Energy trends.
+The allocation of energy use to particular industries is primarily based on Digest of UK Energy Statistics (DUKES) data.
+However, for certain industries more detailed estimates are used, for more information see DESNZ Energy trends.